pmirski/AWESOMEOsoftware/FullCode/Readme.txt

 stop+tub

-TO DO:
+Wednesday PROBLEMS:
-	1)Didn't read IR signal from some distance; not sure if b/c batteries were low (Voltages of IR batteries 1-3 runs after noticed this: 7.79, 7.36)
+	1) Didn't read IR signal from some distance; not sure if b/c batteries were low (Voltages of IR batteries 1-3 runs after noticed this: 7.79, 7.36)
+	2) After Jake's merge, both go up ramp (goes too far, despite no voltage difference) and appraoch circle (just kept tapefollowing)
+	3) CBlk overshot going down; just lower the speed cuz that should be ok